Books that Connect You to Nature

 Please join the JT Book Critters for the Earth Day Nature Readings at Knowlton Hill Preserve on April 22 (register and learn more here), and the upcoming JT All Read coming up in the fall.

-One thought on “Books that Connect You to Nature
+1 thoughts on “Books that Connect You to Nature

 1. The pronoun references (I, me) refer to Robert Thorson, co-coordinator of JT Book Critters.